-The first division was established by Friedrich Engels ([1876] 2020), who contrasts "utopian" currents that seek to transform society through an ideal organization with "scientific" currents that seek to correct it through scientifically elaborated solutions.
-Although this categorization seeks to undermine the credibility of the so-called "utopian" currents, since Friedrich Engels refers to them as unrealistic, the fact remains that socialism is divided between idealistic and more pragmatic currents.
+Utopian socialism designates socialist currents that seek to transform society through an ideal organization.
+Utopian socialism is opposed to "scientific socialism" currents that seek to correct to transform society through pragmatic solutions.
+This division was imposed by Friedrich Engels (pdf) (1970/2020) to undermine the credibility of the so-called "utopian" currents, since Friedrich Engels refers to them as unrealistic.

 Historically, utopian socialism included several currents with different philosophical influences, but with the common point of wanting to establish ideal communities.
-Utopian socialists included several authors of the first half of the 19th century who are perceived as the precursors of socialism, such as Saint-Simon and Robert Owen.

-Saint-Simonism: the workshop utopia
+Two currents were very influential: Saint-Simonism, and Owenism.

+Saint-Simonism: The Workshop Utopia